 Once you have Docker images for your application components, you can deploy them by using YAML files that are scripted for kubernetes.

 All of the applications that are deployed on our cluster can then be accessed by using a public IP address of the cluster.
 The public IP address of a cluster created on IBM Cloud can be obtained by using the following command:

 See how easy that was?
 You can find complete instructions in my instructions.md file.

-Once you master the instructions here, try out our code pattern, Deploy Spring Boot microservices on Kubernetes or read up on how IBM Cloud is creating starter kits to enable developers to quickly create Spring applications to the cloud.
+Once you master the instructions here, read up on how IBM Cloud is creating starter kits to enable developers to quickly create Spring applications to the cloud.